Lamivudine and Zidovudine Tablets

 A reduction in the daily dose of zidovudine may be necessary in patients with mild to moderate impaired hepatic function or liver cirrhosis.
-Lamivudine and Zidovudine is not recommended for patients with impaired hepatic function because it is a fixed-dose combination that cannot be adjusted.
+Lamivudine and zidovudine tablet is not recommended for patients with impaired hepatic function because it is a fixed-dose combination that cannot be adjusted.

 One case of an adult ingesting 6 grams of lamivudine was reported; there were no clinical signs or symptoms noted and hematologic tests remained normal.
 Because a negligible amount of lamivudine was removed via (4-hour) hemodialysis, continuous ambulatory peritoneal dialysis, and automated peritoneal dialysis, it is not known if continuous hemodialysis would provide clinical benefit in a lamivudine overdose event.